TABLE OF CONTENTS

 The event organizer can map a speaker for as much as the session they want to, and the speaker would get an option to go backstage or be pulled up automatically to the stage once the session goes live.

-Host: The host for an event in meetup format can only be the event creator who created the event.
+Host: The host for an event in Social Webinar format can only be the event creator who created the event.
 You can have a co-host with you, but the host remains the same.

 f) Videos: The event organizer can upload & play a video to the video library or upload a video that the host can play during the session.
 The event organizer can upload as many videos as they want to.